Last Updated on November 4, 2022

 The next part of the skills section is more focused on specific soft skills and technical adeptness.
 Don’t forget to include tools and tech summary as well.

-Using lengthy list of bulleted skills will only take up precious white space in your resume.
+Using a lengthy list of bulleted skills will only take up precious white space in your resume.
 To counteract length constraints but still provide a comprehensive picture of your skills set, you may want to use a Skills Matrix (in this case three: one for interpersonal skills, one for hard skills and one for tools and tech.

 |Parent Interaction||Child Assessment|